UPM-ROB-Lab/IJPR-2025/README.md

 </table>

 ### 6. **Retrieve prompt generation**
-The retrieve-prompt format is as follows:
+The format for the retrieval prompt input to the Generative AI is:

 ```
 < Customer need (Optimized region, Likert scale score); Functional requirement; Design evaluation (Scheme, EEG objective score) + Market trends >
 ```

 - **Customer Need**: Identifies the area in the design needing improvement based on the lowest Likert scale score.
 - **Functional Requirement**: Defines the criteria for image segmentation, based on common functional areas in automotive interiors.
 - **Design Evaluation**: Uses the previously introduced quantization formula to score the design image results.